gittuf/gittuf/docs/roadmap.md

 permissions.
 This needs to be developed further as the feature can range from the ability to store secrets all the way to maintaining encrypted objects for certain Git references so only specific users can read that reference.

+### Programmable Policy Extensions

+gittuf implements write access control policies that pertain to whether changes were made to a namespace in a Git repository (i.e. validating that a commit on the main branch was created by an authorized person).
+However, other policies may be important to users of a Git repository, such as for example mandating that all commits have a DCO signoff.
+In these cases, gittuf should be able to allow repository administrators to configure more open-ended policies.

+[#765](https://github.com/gittuf/gittuf/pull/765) introduces the notion of a _Programmable Policy Extension (PPE)_.
+This draws inspiration from [Git hooks](https://git-scm.com/docs/githooks), but addresses many issues with Git hooks today, such as secure distribution and sandboxing of these programs.

+## Planned

 ### Develop Hash Algorithm Agility Extension